datacamp-content-public/courses-m23-summer-prep-programming/chapter1.md

 Store each word in a separate variable, then print out the sentence on one line using print.

 `@hint`
+Do you know that function print(...) can take multiple arguments of any datatype?
+For example print("Hello","World") will print "Hello World".
+All arguments are automatically separated by space.

 `@pre_exercise_code`
 ```{python}